Fluffy Blueberry Pancakes Recipe (Easy!)

 • Blueberries – I highly recommend fresh blueberries.
 You can also use tiny Maine blueberries or frozen blueberries if desired.

 • Buttermilk – buttermilk will flavor your pancake batter while making them tender and extra fluffy.
+Learn How to Make Buttermilk if you want to make your own!

 • Baking powder – baking powder helps your pancakes rise and fluff up.